 I played rugby in the winter but needed some fun in the summer so I joined UYC in the Albacore fleet, of course.
 Working through from wood to GRP, to composite and back to a superb wooden boat collected from the Isle of Wight and costing £185.
 By now I was smitten, and for many years competed in the Albacore Nationals and various regional competitions, even winning the Scottish Championship.
-The UYC Albacore fleet included Robin Higgins and his father, Ken Birks, a past Commodore (Ann Noble and Tim's father), Raymond Foord, crewed by Arthur, Val and Jack Hartnell, Frank Riley, crewed by Wally, his son, who often sails in the Birkett.
+The UYC Albacore fleet included Robin Higgins and his father; Ken Birks, a past Commodore (Anne Noble and Tim's father); Raymond Foord, crewed by Arthur; Val and Jack Hartnell; Frank Riley, crewed by Wally, his son, who often sails in the Birkett.
 My most successful crew, then a mere schoolboy, was David Lyons.
 At a tender age even then endowed with a killer instinct which pushed me into many dodgy but usually successful situations.
-Ann, having been pinned down by the Albacore having slipped as we came ashore, had decided that that was enough.
+Ann, having been pinned down by the Albacore when she slipped as we came ashore, had decided that that was enough.

 After 17 years at Howtown, when chartering with the family on the West coast of Scotland in a 17 ft cruiser and struggling upwind for a ten hour trip to the home port, a Contessa 32 creamed past.
 From then on that was the boat for me.
 How could I get to the West coast and sail a Contessa?
 I applied for, and was appointed, to the Principal's post at Inverclyde, the Scottish Sports Councils' National Sports Training Centre at Largs which included the National Sailing Centre on Cumbrae, sold the house at Howtown, used some of the capital to buy a Contessa and moved to Scotland.
 By now Ann was back on the team and we had a wonderful 10 years cruising and racing on the West coast, but that's another story.